ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 NOTE:

-1. The address attributes will be generalized as location 1, location 2 and location 3 instead of the location hierarchy attributes of India - city, state and country.
+1. The address attributes are generalized as location 1, location 2 and location 3
-1. The SI has to define and map the address specific attributes against addrLine1, addrLine2, addrLine3 and location specific attributes against loc1, loc2 and loc3 of a country.
+1. The SI has to define and map the address specific attributes against addressLine2, addressLine3,  and location specific attributes against location1, location2, location3 of a country.
 For example: addrLine1 means House No, addrLine2 means Street No, and addrLine3 means Locality; similarly loc1 means Local Administrative Authority, loc2 means Province and loc3 means Region.

 Please refer Git for the address based [**Normalization Rules**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%20FIT-4/Address%20Normalization%20BR.docx)